rizzzigit/VirtualKeyboardSoundEffects/README.md

 It only works if...
 * It has access to `/dev/input`

-  **Warning**: Normal users should not have access to input devices as it will give user-space applications the ability to write to those.
+  **Warning**: Normal users should not have access to input devices as it will give user-space applications the ability to write to and potentially abuse those.
 You can run this as root or just do all of this in a virtual machine.

 * `alsa-utils` is installed on your system.